 The acclaimed Armonico Consort perform Rachmaninov's radiant 1915 Vespers in the Medieval and Victorian-Gothic surrounds of St Mary's, Ardleigh.
 William Butterfield's lavish gold interior offers the perfect backdrop for this unaccompanied pinnacle of Russian sacred music.

-Monday 22 September, 11.30am
+Monday 22 September, 12 noon

-Jaywick Martello Tower, St Osyth
+Jaywick Martello Tower, Jaywick

 The first of three lunchtime recitals from Roman River's Artistic Director, Orlando Jopling – bringing out the rich, resonant voice of the cello through suites by Bach and Britten, alongside lively Corelli variations.
 Limited to just 50 tickets in the intimate Jaywick Martello Tower.

-Monday 22 September
+Monday 22 September, 7.30pm

 St Mary's Church, Wivenhoe